 Art lovers should be sure to stop at the Fort Wayne Museum of Art to see American and other art from the 1800s to the present.
 After you finish at the art museum, cross the street and stop by Artlink, a gallery full of local art and unique pieces.

-History: Take an ARCH or Heritage Trail walking tour.
+Take an ARCH or Heritage Trail walking tour.
 Explore downtown and areas nearby led by professional tour guides to learn about the history and architecture of Fort Wayne.
 Call ahead to make a reservation.
 Stop by the Visitors Center or the History Center to get maps if you'd like to take your own walking tour.

 While strolling downtown, you may also enjoy stopping for a selfie at one of our many murals or pieces of public art.

 Lastly, don't forget to leave time to visit the Old Fort, a replica of the 1815 fort built by Major John Whistler.
-Check out the Old Fort page to see their hours.
+The Old Fort grounds are open to visitors every day.

-Arts: Downtown Fort Wayne is home to a great arts scene with performances all year round.
-Before you get to Fort Wayne, you can check out online calendar to see what concerts, shows, and other events are taking place.
+Downtown Fort Wayne is home to a great arts scene with performances all year round.
+Before you get to Fort Wayne, you can check our online calendar to see what concerts, shows, and other events are taking place.
 Stop by the Embassy Theatre for famous musicals, concerts, or to hear the Fort Wayne Philharmonic.
 Over on the Arts United Campus, you can catch a show performed by the Fort Wayne Civic Theatre, Fort Wayne Ballet, or Fort Wayne Dance Collective.
 More community theater is available at the First Presbyterian Theater.